Red paint on walls, wood, or other surfaces is a kind of bold color that can be hard to cover if you want to paint over them.

-To make it work effective, you may need to apply 2-3 coats over a couple of days.
+To make it work effectively, you may need to apply 2-3 coats over a couple of days.

 How Should You Prepare Your Red Wall With Primer?

-When changing the color of the already painted red wall, how well you prepare the base with primer matter a lot.
+When changing the color of the already painted red wall, how well you prepare the base with primer matters a lot.

 You should therefore follow the following steps patiently to get the desired results.

 Start by lightly sanding the surface with 120 grit sandpaper.